-Period costs (nonmanufacturing costs) are expenses incurred to maintain business operations but are not required or vital to the manufacturing process.
+Period costs, also referred to as nonmanufacturing costs, are expenses that a business incurs to maintain its operations but are not directly associated with the manufacturing process.

 Elements of Non-Manufacturing Costs